 The numeric bucket instance is displayed on the Data Sources Settings with Numeric Bucket as the default title, also the Numeric Bucket Column pane displays.

 You may opt to modify the numeric sign bucket Title.

-3. Select the numeric Source Column.
+3. Select the numeric Source Column and set the Bucketing Mode to Sign.